sisatech/sisatech.github.io/docs/publish/publish.md

 !> Stream-optimized VMDKs are read-only disks!

-To use the export functionality, simple select a **.vorteil** package or point to an existing binary and execute the **build** command:
+To use the export functionality, simply select a **.vorteil** package or point to an existing binary and execute the **build** command:

 **Example (Export package as vmdk)**:
 ```vcli